Luukkonen Named Warrior Hockey/ECHL Goaltender of the Week

 The 2019-20 Cincinnati Cyclones season is upon us!
 The defending Brabham Cup champion Cyclones are looking to build off of last season's success, and we invite YOU to join us for the ride!
 Single game tickets, along with season and group ticket packages for every game this season are on sale now, and you can get more info by calling (513) 421-PUCK!
 Stay on top of all the latest team updates and information on Facebook, Twitter (@CincyCyclones), and Instagram, along with our website, www.cycloneshockey.com!

-- Cincinnati's Luukkonen Named Warrior Hockey/ECHL Goaltender of the Week - ECHL

-- Luukkonen Named Warrior Hockey/ECHL Goaltender of the Week - Cincinnati Cyclones
+- Luukkonen Named Warrior Hockey/ECHL Goaltender of the Week - Rochester Americans

+- Weekly: Penguins on a Roll with Five-Game Winning Streak - Wilkes-Barre/Scranton Penguins

+- Admirals to Host Second Hockey Fights Cancer Night - Milwaukee Admirals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.